Do Princesses Dream of Magic Sheep?

 "Do Princesses Dream of Magic Sheep?" is the thirteenth episode of the fifth season of the animated television series My Little Pony: Friendship Is Magic.
-The episode was written by Jayson Thiessen and Jim Miller (story) and Scott Sonneborn (teleplay) and directed by Jim Miller.
+The episode's story was written by Jayson Thiessen and Jim Miller (the latter of whom directed the episode) while Scott Sonneborn wrote the teleplay.
 It originally aired on Discovery Family on July 11, 2015.
 In this episode, Princess Luna confronts a nightmare creature called the Tantabus that she created to punish herself for her past as Nightmare Moon, and must learn to forgive herself to prevent it from escaping into the waking world.

 The title of the episode is a reference to the Philip K. Dick's science fiction novel Do Androids Dream of Electric Sheep?

 Plot

 The Mane Six discover they all experienced nightmares featuring the same blue smoke creature, which prompts Twilight Sparkle to contact Princess Luna for answers.
 Luna reveals that the creature is called the Tantabus, a parasitic nightmare entity that feeds on dreams and grows stronger with each infection, threatening to escape into the real world and transform all of Equestria into a living nightmare.
 The Tantabus originally invaded their dreams after escaping from Luna's own nightmares when she dreamed about them, and Luna enters their dreams each night to pursue the creature as it torments each pony with personalized horrors.

 When Pinkie Pie's dream about all of Ponyville exposes the entire town to the Tantabus, Luna creates a massive shared dream to contain the creature in one location, though this strains her magical abilities.
 The ponies of Ponyville unite against the Tantabus using dream logic to transform themselves into powerful forms: Fluttershy becomes Flutterbat, Big McIntosh turns into an alicorn, and others become superheroes to fight the growing threat.
 However, Luna's overwhelming guilt continues to strengthen the Tantabus until she tearfully admits that she created it herself as self-punishment for her past actions as Nightmare Moon.
 With Twilight's help, Luna finally forgives herself and recognizes that her efforts to stop the Tantabus prove she has changed, allowing her to reabsorb the creature and experience her first peaceful sleep in years.